vk-nom/zDump/README.md

 </p>

-Dumping Fortnite SDK dynamically from kernel-mode (with a mapped driver). zDump is still in development, however it will be updated throughout May.
+Fully protected dynamic Fortnite SDK dumper from kernel-mode with XOR & secure Driver communication. zDump is still in development, however it will be updated throughout May.

+# Driver mapping
+We prefer kdmapper for mapping drivers (1909) but it is completely optional however you still have to load the driver somehow!

-# Development Log:
+# Development Log

 4/30/21-12:13: Create Repository and Comit Readme